pixjuan/musicmat/README.md

 # Music Mat

-This is a simple project that allows playing samples by walking on a DDR type dance mat, or any USB joypad.
+This is a simple project that allows playing sounds by walking on a DDR type dance mat, or any USB joypad.
 The goal was to make a musical toy for kids, each "zone" of the mat plays a different sound.
 The project is documented on my [hackaday page](https://hackaday.io/project/171913-music-mat)